 - Face–Heel Turn: For a time.
 His attempt to kill Hope turned him against the rest of the X-Men.

 - Facial Markings: As he comes from the Bad Future, he has an 'M' (for Mutant) branded on his right eye (it's apparently a genetically engineered disease "branded to his DNA", and can't be removed by anything).

 - Fights Like a Normal: Subverted.
 He does use his powers when fighting, but he doesn't bother to if he can solve it with his gun.

 - Fish out of Temporal Water: Being from a Bad Future, he had serious problems with the whole "don't kill people" thing for a time.

-- Future Badass: Subverted in that he has not born yet in this era, but he's a badass from the future nonetheless.
+- Future Badass: Subverted in that he has not been born yet in this era, but he's a badass from the future nonetheless.